FOREX-Dollar dips as producer prices cool, euro hits one-year high

 By Karen Brettell

-NEW YORK, April 13 (Reuters) - The dollar fell and the euro hit a one-year high against the U.S. currency on Thursday after producer prices fell last month, adding to expectations that the Federal Reserve is nearing the end of its tightening cycle.
+NEW YORK, April 13 (Reuters) - The dollar fell to a two-month low against a basket of currencies and a one-year low against the euro on Thursday after U.S. producer prices unexpectedly fell in March, boosting expectations that the Federal Reserve is near the end of its rate hiking cycle.

+The producer price index (PPI) for final demand dropped 0.5% last month.
+In the 12 months through March, the PPI increased 2.7%.
+That was the smallest year-on-year rise since January 2021 and followed a 4.9% advance in February.

+It comes after consumer price index (CPI) inflation data on Wednesday came in at 5% year-on-year in March, down from 6% in February.
+Core inflation - which strips out volatile food and energy prices - picked up to 5.6%, from 5.5% the previous month.

 ========================================================